MGMT 2402 Principles of Management — 2 credits

 MGMT 4490W Strategic Management — 4 credits

 This course is a culminating capstone course in which students will use an integrative case approach to the formulation and implementation of policy within business- and administrative-type organizations.
 Students will draw upon the analytic tools and managerial concepts and techniques developed in previous business administration, economics and quantitative methods courses.
-Also offered in Evening/Weekend/Online Program.
+Offered in the College for Women and the College for Adults.

 MGMT 4684 Directed Study — 4 credits